 Hiss was blind for as long as we knew him.
 He and his buddy, PJ (Prince John), lived together.
 They were totally bonded, and we promised we’d never separate them.
 Hiss was rescued when a neighbor moved after her husband died.

-Due to his age and difficulty in locating food and litter in a new situation, along with needing a special diet, being dependent on his friend PJ, and years of living only outdoors, life on the street or in another colony was no longer possible, and neither was adoption.
+Because of his age and difficulty in locating food and litter in a new situation, along with needing a special diet, depending on his friend PJ, and years of living only outdoors, life on the street or in another colony was no longer possible, and neither was adoption.
 We provided them with a special catio-shelter combination to keep them safe and comfortable.

 Fortunately, Hiss could be handled–carefully.
 My favorite feature about this guy was his beautiful black eyeliner.